stain/s11.no/content/2022/phd/methods-included/index.md

 The CWL standards explicitly support the use of *software container* technologies, such as Docker and Singularity, to enable the portability of the underlying analysis tools.
 [Figure 2b](#fig:syntax), Item 2 illustrates the process of pulling a Docker container image from the [Quay.io registry](https://quay.io/repository/biocontainers/spoa?tab=tags); then, the workflow engine automates the mounting of files and folders within the container.
 The container included in the figure has been developed by a trusted author and is commonly used in the bioinformatics field, with the expectation that its results are reproducible.
 Indeed, the use of containers can be seen as a confirmation that a tool's execution is reproducible when using only its explicitly declared runtime environment.
 Similarly, when *distributed execution* is desired, no changes to the CWL tool description are needed.
 File or directory inputs are already explicitly defined in the CWL description, so the (distributed) workflow runner can handle job placement and data routing between compute nodes without additional configuration.

-Via these two features—special handling of data paths and the optional but recommended use of software containers—the CWL standards enable portability (execution "without change").
+Via these two features—special handling of data paths and the optional but recommended use of software containers—the CWL standards enable portability (execution  “without change”).
 While portability can be affected by various factors not controllable by software container technology—for instance, variation in the underlying operating-system kernel or in processor results—in practice, the exact same software container and data inputs lead to portability without further adjustment from the user.

 To support features that are _not_ in the CWL standards, the standards define *extension points* that permit name-spaced, vendor-specific features in explicitly defined ways.
 If these extensions do not fundamentally change how the tool should operate, then they are added to the hints list, and other CWL-compatible engines can ignore them.
 However, if the extension is required to properly run the tool being described—for instance, due to the need for some specialized hardware—then the extension is listed under `requirements`, and CWL-compatible engines can recognize and explicitly declare their inability to execute that CWL description.

 **The [CWL Workflow Description Standard](https://w3id.org/cwl/v1.2/Workflow.html)** builds upon the CWL Command Line Tool Standard.
 It has the same YAML- or JSON-style syntax, with explicit workflow-level inputs, outputs, and documentation ([Figure 2c](#fig:syntax)).
 Workflow descriptions consist of a list of steps, comprising CWL Command Line Tools or CWL sub-workflows, each re-exposing their tool's required inputs.
 Inputs for each step are connected by referencing the name of either the common *workflow inputs* or of outputs from other steps.
 The *workflow outputs* expose selected outputs from workflow steps, making explicit which intermediate-step outputs will be returned from the workflow.
 All connections include identifiers, which CWL document authors are encouraged to name meaningfully—for example, `reference_genome` instead of `input7`.